ack-solutions/docker-gui/README.md

    ```
 6. **Point DNS** – either change your NS records to the addresses shown on the installation page (managed mode) or connect Cloudflare/Route53 via the new Domain editor (provider mode).

-Once the first admin is created you can finish the installation checklist inside the UI (domain provisioning, nginx proxying, SSL upload/issuance, etc.).
+Once the first admin is created you can finish the installation checklist inside the UI (domain provisioning, nginx configuration, SSL upload/issuance, etc.).

 ## Docker Compose